II. Epidemiology

 Pharmacokinetics

-- Peak serum level at 4 hours after ingestion
+- Peak serum level at 1 to 4 hours after ingestion

 IV.
 Findings: Skin Contact (Corrosive) to Concentrated Paraquat Solutions